Gugu-Badhun

 The Gugu Badhun are an Aboriginal nation whose country is located in the Upper Burdekin region of northern Queensland.
 Gugu Badhun country is approximately 220 km northwest of Townsville and includes the small township of Greenvale as well as a number of pastoral stations.
 The most comprehensive and up-to-date description of the nation is found in the book Gugu Badhun: People of the Valley of Lagoons, published in 2017.

 Language

 Gugu Badhun is considered, with the Gudjal language, to be a dialect of the Warrongo subgroup of Greater Maric.
+The Gugu Badhun dialect has dental consonants, in contrast to the rest of Warrongo.